Climb Ama Dablam with Berg Adventures – Trip Description

 Our Approach

 Our strategy is to summit a nearby major peak in preparation – both in terms of climbing and acclimatization – before attempting Ama Dablam.
-In 2002, our team chose Lobuche (6118 m/ 20,075ft) as our first climb.
+In past years, our teams have chosen Lobuche (6118 m/ 20,075ft) as our first climb.
 Our guides will assess each expedition team and determine an appropriate peak as a “warm-up” climb.

 Competent alpine ice-climbing technique on slopes to 55 degrees and experience climbing on mixed terrain with heavy packs.
 Good basic rock climbing skills.
 Ama Dablam is a classic expedition-style climb that requires focus, flexibility and determination over a period of more than 4 weeks.